shuidi-fed/vapperjs.org/docs/using-plugin.md

 ## Intro

-Plugins can extend the runtime capabilities of the `Vapper` application, such as the [@vapper/plugin-cookie](/using-plugin.html#vapper-plugin-cookie) plugin that injects a `vm.$cookie` property into a component instance for handling `cookie`.
+Plugins can extend the runtime capabilities of the `Vapper` application, such as the [@vapper/plugin-cookie](/using-plugin.html#vapper-plugin-cookie) plugin that injects a `ctx.$cookie` property into [context](/entry.html#context) object for handling `cookie`.
 Plugins can also extend the capabilities of the `Vapper` framework itself, such as the [@vapper/plugin-prerender](/using-plugin.html#vapper-plugin-prerender) plugin, which adds a new `CLI` command to the framework to perform prerendering.
 Plugins can also do a lot of things, such as adding `server` middleware, hooking into the various sections of `Vapper` startup, and so on.

 ## Basic usage